 The transition from striking brightness to black-and-white monochrome might seem abrupt, but it reflects the company’s evolution, where substance has become far more important than style.
 While the platform initially offered only weight loss programs (focused on maintaining outward appearance), it shifted to comprehensive health management (focused on improving the body’s internal state) over time.

 These changes are mirrored in Noom’s logo, where visual appeal has taken a back seat to usefulness and practicality.
 The new design is concise and simple.
-Without additional elements, black letters signal the maturity of a company that takes its role seriously as a guide to health and well-being.
+Without additional elements, black letters signal a company’s maturity and its role as a guide to health and well-being.
 By abandoning the bright orange circle, it stepped away from an image of lightness and playfulness to present clients with a more solid, professional appearance.

 Even without the bright, eye-catching colors, the emblem remains creative.
 This was achieved by using an unconventional font characterized by smooth curves in places where sharp angles are typically expected.
-The visual softness conveys a sense of safety—the most important promise the brand offers its clients through personalized weight loss programs.
+The visual softness conveys a sense of safety, the most important promise the brand makes to its clients through personalized weight-loss programs.

 The unexpected rounding of the letters “N” and “M” harmoniously complements the two “O” s in the middle.
 This is a clever design choice, as the balance of forms reflects a balanced approach to health.
 At the same time, the restrained black color turns the logo into a timeless classic and creates maximum contrast against the white background.